Things To Do

 Roger Williams Park Zoo, located at 1000 Elmwood Avenue in Providence, Rhode Island, is New England's oldest zoo with over 160 species spread across 40 acres.
 Open year-round (except Thanksgiving, Christmas Eve, Christmas Day, and New Year's Day), the zoo operates daily from 9 AM to 4 PM October through March, and 9 AM to 5 PM April through September, with adult admission at $24.95, children (3-12) at $18.95, and seniors (62+) at $21.95 as of 2026.

-Top craft breweries in Rhode Island 2026
+Rhode Island music festivals 2026